yashsharma127/Intern-assignment/README.md

 Task 1: Application Configuration
 React application using Typescript and Vite.
-If you are unfamiliar with Vite, please refer to the following link for more information: https://vitejs.dev/guide/ Configuring the application with MUI, ensuring that all components within the application (e.g. buttons, text fields, dialogs) use MUI components.
+Configuring the application with MUI, ensuring that all components within the application (e.g. buttons, text fields, dialogs) use MUI components.

 Task 2: First Page of the Application